mdsium/MachineLearningLab/README.md

 # Python Practice Tasks

-A consolidated set of beginner-friendly Python exercises with short, runnable code snippets.
+A consolidated set of Python exercises with short, runnable code snippets.
 Use them one by one or copy into your editor.

 ---